5 highest paid jobs and degrees

 Salary range: £68,354 – £89,928

-Pilots’ salaries vary according to employer, experience and the type of aircraft they fly.
+Pilot salaries vary according to employer, experience and the type of aircraft they fly.
 Minimum entry qualifications required to train as a pilot are five GCSEs and two A-levels, although a degree may help you stand out against the competition.

 While it is now possible to gain a BA in Air Transport with Commercial Pilot Training, degrees that demonstrate you have a thorough understanding of maths and physics may also provide you with an advantage.

 An Airline Transport Pilot’s Licence (ATPL) is a necessary prerequisite, and in order to retain their licence, pilots are required to pass certain exams every six months.
-This means organising your studies and keeping abreast of any developments within the industry.

 A degree can therefore be a useful preparation for balancing studying around other commitments.